Healthcare Environmental Services Management

 - During this program, you will apply your developed knowledge in a variety of lab settings within the college and the arranged field placements.

-- The Healthcare Environmental Services Management program has established field placement partnerships with organizations such as: Leisureworld Senior Care Corporation, Shepherd Village, St. Michael’s Hospital, St. Joseph’s Health Centre, North York General, Ina Grafton-Gage Home (Toronto), Belmont House, Vermont Square, and Region of Peel.
+- The Healthcare Environmental Services Management program has established field placement partnerships with organizations such as: Sienna Senior Living, Shepherd Village, St. Michael’s Hospital, St. Joseph’s Health Centre, North York General, Ina Grafton-Gage Home (Toronto), Belmont House, Vermont Square, and Region of Peel.

 - The diploma you will earn reflects high standards of learning and transferable skills that will make you eligible to become a member in industry-specific professional associations.